ONE NIGHT IN HIGHLAND CEMETERY

 “You say you don’t know where he is, what happened to him,” said Sophie as Logan lit a cigarette, “but do you at least know if he’s alive?”

-The three of them, Eyepatch, Spectacles and the Beard, fell silent.
+The three men fell silent.

-“What he means, I think,” said the Beard, snatching the hipflask, “is that we don’t know anything for certain.
+“What he means, I think,” said the second man, snatching the hipflask, “is that we don’t know anything for certain.
 One story was that he got married, another that he lived somewhere in a woodland retreat doing something or other to help the animals, which I could imagine because he didn’t like people much except when he went to the pub, and another, sad to say, is indeed that he passed away.
 But there’s no proof.
 He disappeared at least, soon after your mother left him and snatched you away to another country, an exotic tax haven.
 Where was it again?
 No matter.
 Perhaps even your mother, to cast no aspersions on her, invented his death; possibly to quell your curiosity, your inevitable questions.
 You were both unfairly deprived of each other.
 A girl deserves to know her dad.”

 “You know, you might try your hand at this thing of theirs,” said Logan.
 “If your father is dead you could even try to contact him.
 He might respond, you never know.”